Archive for 'Tabletop RPGs'

 • Porth-OS, Warforged Swordmage

 Upon returning to the dungeon, the players make their way to the next room, once again choosing the left option.
 This is a crypt, with skeletons in alcoves along the walls.
 There is some concern among the group that they will animate and attack, but they don’t.
 Instead, as the group reach the centre of the room, the door to the north swings open for no apparent reason.
 Nothing comes through them, but 2 magma claws appear and attack.
 Apparently, I was unclear in my description here, because there was some confusion about whether the claws or the gnome skulk that also attacked came from the passage.
 (The gnome was hiding beside the door, and he was the one who opened it.)
-This fight wasn’t too difficult, for one thing the tiefling cleric was reminded that he has resistance 5 to fire damage. :evil:
+This fight wasn’t too difficult, for one thing the tiefling cleric was reminded that he has resistance 5 to fire damage. 👿

 After the battle, we take a short break to level.
 Normally, I’d wait until before or after a session, but I knew they had enough XP now, and we all wanted to be out of level 1.